People quote Albert Einstein a lot. That’s absolutely fine. He said lots of profound things and there are far worse people you could be quoting.

-Remember, of course, that facts are still only best-explanations until better evidence comes along, making them blur with opinion sometimes, but I would say if there is overwhelming evidence for something and absolutely zero coherent evidence against something, we have the right to call it a fact.
+NB: As I pointed out in an earlier blog, facts are "best-explanations" until challenging evidence comes along so I guess they can blur with opinion sometimes.
+But I would argue that if there is overwhelming evidence for something and absolutely zero evidence against something, we have the right to call it a fact.
 For the time being at least.
 We certainly can't outright replace the claim with an un-evidenced alternative and call it "an opinion".
 Opinions are wildly overrated.

-A few weeks ago, several news websites including the BBC, The Independent and The Guardian all ran a story on the latest Scientist to analyse Yeti samples.
+A few weeks ago, several news websites including the BBC, The Independent and The Guardian ran a story on the latest Scientist to analyse Yeti samples.
 Stories of the abominable snowman, a mysterious creature inhabiting the Himalayas, have been circulating for about 200 years now.
-Sightings have been reported and tracks have been photographed.
-At the time of writing however, nobody has caught one so the question is: do we believe in Yetis?
+Sightings have been reported and tracks have been photographed but, at the time of writing, nobody has caught a yeti.
+So the question is: do we believe in Yetis?

 For now though, we have to be honest and say we don’t know if yetis exist.
 But if we wanted to place a likelihood on it - to say whether such a creature was probable or not - how could we do so?
 At present, yeti evidence falls into three categories.

-1) Body samples: People have found chunks of bone, flesh and hair claiming them to be yeti.
+1) Body samples: People have found chunks of bone, flesh and hair claimed to belong to a formerly living yeti.
 The most recent investigation on such a sample was carried out by Eliecer Gutierrez and Ronald Pine, who published their results in Zookeys issue 487 (which you can find online for free).
-The conclusion they came to via DNA analysis is that supposed yeti hair samples can be identified as coming from Himalayan brown bears………Or, they came from yetis and yeti hair matches bear hair by coincidence.
+The conclusion they came to via DNA analysis is that supposed yeti hair samples can be identified as coming from Himalayan brown bears...or, they come from yetis after all but yeti hair matches bear hair by coincidence.

 2) Footprints: A lot of photographs and casts have been taken of unusual tracks found in Himalayan snow.
 The size of the footprints, their angle and the distance between them don’t match any known animal.
 So, none other than Edmund Hilary (the first man to reach the summit of Everest with Tenzing Norgay) investigated the tracks and explained his findings in the January 13th 1961 edition of Life magazine.

-Hilary followed several apparent yeti tracks, discovering them to belong to dogs.
-As the dogs raced through the snow, the bounding of their feet meant several paws would hit powder in the same place at the same time, creating enormous shapes at unusual distances and angles from each other.
-So the footprints could be explained as belonging to dogs………Or, they were made by yetis and the dogs happened to be in the area.
+Hilary followed several apparent yeti tracks and discovered that they belonged to dogs.
+As the dogs raced through the snow, the bounding of their feet meant several paws would hit the powder in the same place at the same time, creating enormous shapes at unusual distances and angles from each other.
+So the footprints could be explained as belonging to dogs…or, they were made by yetis and the dogs happened to be in the area.

 We have a decision to make.
-We can explain all the yeti information as bears, dog-footprints and human misperception………or there really are a species of unidentified ape-creatures living in the Himalayas who have never been reported in detail prior to the 19th century, leave no identifiable remains, leave no droppings, have never been clearly photographed or filmed, and have managed to survive in a harsh environment for two hundred years while somehow keeping their population density extremely low.
-Two competing hypotheses which both explain the evidence completely!
+We can explain all the yeti information as bears, dog-footprints and human misperception…or there really is a species of unidentified ape-creatures living in the Himalayas who have never been reported in detail prior to the 19th century, leave no identifiable remains, leave no droppings, have never been clearly photographed or filmed, and have managed to survive in a harsh environment for two hundred years while somehow keeping their population density extremely low.

 “The hypothesis with the fewest assumptions should be chosen until you know better”.